jddixon/pysloc/README.md

 of source code,

 * comments are first removed
-* then spaces at the beginning of the line are stripped of
+* then spaces at the beginning of the line are stripped off
 * if there is anything left, it is considered a *Source Line Of Code* and included in the SLOC count.